openprov/ssi-consultancy/InteroperabilityTestHarness.md

 * Jenkins job plus documentation on how to configure and run Jenkins with this job
   - Example on an Ubuntu virtual machine, running under VMWare

-Phase 2:
+Phase 2 - ProvTranslator and ProvStore

 * ProvTranslatorConverter, ProvStoreConverter and supporting classes.
-* ProvPyComparator, ProvToolboxComparator and supporting classes.
+* ProvTranslatorInteropTest, ProvStoreInteropTest.
 * Additional utility classes required for the above.
 * Additional unit test classes for the above.
 * Updates to existing classes and jobs.

-Phase 3:
+Phase 3 - services.

 * ServiceTest, ProvValidatorTest, ProvTranslatorTest, ProvStoreTest.